TahmidAhmed2000/Gov1347/posts/week_8.md

 ![](../figures/ensemble_final.png)
 Figure 3.

 Just like the FiveThirtyEight model, I relied heavily on polling data.
-The ensemble model predicts Biden to win with 310 electoral votes and Trump to lose with 228 votes.
+The ensemble model predicts **Biden to win with 310 electoral votes and Trump to lose with 228 votes**.
 While there are not necessarily any glaring predictions for a state, it is important to understand that there is uncertainty with this model, which I will talk about later on.

 ## Validation of Models